carylwyatt/dotfiles/README.md

 One other change I made in iTerm is under Preferences > Profiles > Colors: change Black to 20% Gray (you can choose this options when you click on the black square under "Normal") so it's not so starkly black behind the unicorn emoji.

+*On macOS, I had issues with the stupid `^M` carriage returns in the zsh files and got a "parse error".
+See [parse errors issue](https://github.com/robbyrussell/oh-my-zsh/issues/4870) in the oh my zsh repo for the workaround.*

 ### linux

 Getting powerline fonts and symbols set up for oh-my-zsh was a whole thing, and I finally figured out why: I had all my font config stuff "installed" in my /home/caryl (user) files but for zsh, they needed to be installed/configured in the ~ (root) files.